Editor's Note: This post was originally published on September 7, 2017, and updated for accuracy and comprehensiveness.

-Most people are familiar with the CEO of Tesla Motors, Elon Musk, and aware that Tesla makes fully electric vehicles that have self-driving capabilities.
 I recently drove a Model X Tesla between Palm Springs, California, and Los Angeles.
-I turned on “autopilot” and marveled as the car took over, controlling acceleration, deceleration and steering.
-That in itself was pretty amazing; sitting in the driver’s seat but acting like a passenger while the car drove itself was a unique experience.
+I turned on “autopilot” and marveled as the car took over, controlling acceleration, deceleration, and steering.
+That was amazing; sitting in the driver’s seat but acting like a passenger while the car drove itself was a unique experience.

-To say that self-driving cars are innovative is an understatement, at best.
-The ability for a car to drive itself – and even more impressive, to adapt to its surroundings and conditions on the fly – is absolutely extraordinary.
+To say that self-driving cars are innovative is an understatement.
+The ability of a vehicle to drive itself – and even more impressive, to adapt to its surroundings and conditions on the fly – is extraordinary.

 But while Elon Musk and Tesla are building groundbreaking technology, not all innovation needs to be mind-blowing – or even cutting-edge – to be valuable.
-If innovation is defined as the introduction of something new, then hundreds (or even thousands!) of advances can be considered innovative.
+If an invention is defined as introducing something new, hundreds (or even thousands!) of advances can be considered innovative.

-Let’s think about painting.
-In itself, painting is not innovative.
-It’s been around for thousands of years.
-Of course, some types of painting have evolved as a result of innovative thinking.
+Painting, in itself, is not innovative.
+But, some painting techniques have evolved due to creative thinking.
 For example, the ability to powder-coat steel with different colors and designs was unheard of less than a hundred years ago.
-But today, powder coating is no longer new and special.
-So how can painting, and more specifically, painters themselves be innovative today?
+But today, powder coating is no longer new and noteworthy.
+So how can painting, and more specifically, painters themselves, be innovative today?

-Process-improvement innovations aren’t groundbreaking when compared with innovations introduced by Tesla, Microsoft and other large tech companies.
-But introducing new processes to improve efficiencies can have significant, long-term implications.
-And that’s what innovation is all about, right?
-Introducing something new to improve a process and, ultimately, boost productivity and profitability.
+Process-improvement innovations are only sometimes groundbreaking innovations introduced by Tesla, Microsoft, and other large tech companies.
+Sometimes, innovation, or a more-effective process, comes in the form of new ways to track the progress of paint jobs, monitor paint inventory, and more.
+However, introducing new processes to improve efficiencies can have significant, long-term implications.
+And that’s what innovation is all about—introducing something new to improve a process and boost productivity and profitability.

-How do you describe the changes brought about by the Internet and always-on mobile devices?
+How do you describe the changes the Internet and mobile devices brought about?
 Pretty extraordinary, right?
-From cloud computing and hand-held devices that allow field technicians to streamline their work, to augmented reality that enables remote support, these extraordinary technological advances have changed the field service industry forever.
+These impressive technological advances have changed the field service industry forever, from cloud computing and hand-held devices that allow field technicians to streamline their work to augmented reality that enables remote support.

 Or consider customer self-service.
 That’s “subtle innovation” at its finest.
-Allowing customers to take control of some of the maintenance of their equipment can help them feel more in control and mean that down time of the AC unit or vending machine is reduced or even eliminated.
+Allowing customers to take control of some equipment maintenance helps them feel in control.
+This control means the time the AC unit or vending machine is out of order is reduced or eliminated.
 Customer self-service uses existing technology and extends its application and effectiveness through innovative processes; making it easy for the customer to take control ensures more “up time” and increases their satisfaction.

-Servitization and customer self-service may not be considered as extraordinarily innovative as cloud computing, but they are nonetheless innovations that are transforming field service operations.
+Servitization and customer self-service may not be considered as extraordinarily innovative as cloud computing, but they are innovations transforming field service operations.